Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Pskov are positioned to support logistics, manufacturing, and trade industries that benefit from the city's close proximity to the borders of Estonia and Latvia.
+Proximity To Key Business Districts: Data centers in Pskov are situated to support the region's logistics, manufacturing, and cross-border trade industries.
+The city's strategic location near the borders of Estonia and Latvia makes it a crucial point for import/export operations.

-Tax Advantage For Data Centers: There are no specific tax incentives for data center construction or operation in Pskov.
-The primary financial benefits come from lower operational costs, particularly power and real estate, rather than from government tax relief programs.
+Tax Advantage For Data Centers: Russia does not offer specific national tax incentives for data center construction or operation.
+The primary financial advantage comes from potentially lower operational costs, including power and real estate, rather than direct tax relief.

 Natural Disaster Risk